garthvh/esp8266button/README.md

 ![Enclosure Assembly](http://garthvh.com/assets/img/esp8266/sparkfun_thing.jpg "Thing Enclosure") [Customized Project Enclosure - Thingiverse](http://www.thingiverse.com/thing:981124)

 An IoT Button using an Adafruit Huzzah or Sparkfun Thing, a push button and the IFTTT Maker Channel (or any other http endpoint).
-Posts JSON data to IFTTT Maker Channel event when the button is pressed.
+Posts JSON data to an IFTTT Maker Channel event when the button is pressed.

 I soldered male pins on my Huzzah, and added female headers to my Sparkfun Thing.
 The thing did not come with any headers and male headers were included with the Huzzah.